danyspin97/wpaperd/README.md

-# wpaper
+# wpaperd

-**wpaper** is a minimal wallpaper daemon for Wayland.
+**wpaperd** is a minimal wallpaper daemon for Wayland.
 It allows the user to choose a different image for each output (aka for each monitor) just as *[swaybg]*.
-Moreover, a directory can be chosen and *wpaper* will randomly choose an image from it.
+Moreover, a directory can be chosen and *wpaperd* will randomly choose an image from it.
 Optionally, the user can set a duration, after which the image displayed will be changed with another random one.

 ## Features